A summer rhythm where keiki build confidence without pressure

 Purpose

-Children shift into human-centered design — solving real problems for elderly users, people with disabilities, and communities with specific needs.
+Children shift into human-centered design — solving real problems for elderly users, people with disabilities, families, and communities with specific needs.

 What they learn